Auskerry

 Auskerry (Soond; Austrsker, east skerry) is a small island in eastern Orkney, Scotland.
 It lies in the North Sea south of Stronsay and has a lighthouse, completed in 1866.

 Description

 Auskerry is a small, flat, red sandstone islet, 3 mi south of Stronsay.
 A standing stone and mediaeval chapel are signs of early settlement.
 The island was uninhabited for a time after the automation of the lighthouse in the 1960s.
 It was previously a popular location for hunting seals.

-Auskerry has been inhabited for 30 years by a family who keep a flock of rare North Ronaldsay sheep.
+Auskerry has been inhabited for nearly 50 years by a family (of the reporter Hamish Auskerry) who keep a flock of rare North Ronaldsay sheep.
 There are three small wind turbines and four solar panels on the island, which provide most of the power.
 After a series of expansions and renovations, the single roomed stone bothy is now a modern house with four bedrooms, kitchen, shower room and living room.
 The chemical toilet is outdoors due to the complication of installing septic tanks.
 Mail is delivered from Stronsay, once a month, by a fishing boat.